Michael A. Taylor Player Props: Twins vs. Orioles

 Michael A. Taylor At The Plate

-- In 22.9% of his games this year, Taylor has had at least one RBI.
-He's picked up more than one in 8.6% and driven in three or more of his team's runs in two contests.
+- Taylor has an RBI in 17 of 73 games this season, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.